Lactating After Abortion – Everything You Need To Know

 Now that you know milk production/lactation is common after an abortion, you can choose to allow the milk production to subside on its own, or try to suppress it.
 Your gynecologist will prescribe you some medications or you can try some simple steps to control the process of lactating after abortion.

-• It is important to express milk using a breast pump or your hand if your breasts feel full.
+• Expressing milk using a breast pump or your hand is important if your breasts feel full.
 If you ignore and don’t pump excess milk out of your breasts, you may develop mastitis, which leads to a toughening of breast tissue and can lead to other infections.
+If you have painful redness on the breast and the condition doesn’t improve in 12 to 24 hours, or if you start feeling very sick, it’s essential to see your doctor, as antibiotics might be needed (3).

 protip_icon Point to consider